Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the Wall Street Journal , Altman is in talks with various investors, including the United Arab Emirates government, to launch a project aimed at expanding the world 's chip manufacturing capacity.

-He believes that the current supply of AI chips is not enough to meet the needs of AI giants like OpenAI, Alphabet and Metamand, as these companies have been moving towards creating large and powerful language models that can generate text, images and programming code from human query prompts.
+He believes that the current supply of AI chips is not enough to meet the needs of AI giants like OpenAI, Alphabet and Metamand, as these companies have been moving towards creating large and powerful language models that can generate text, images, and programming code from human query prompts.

-Sam Altman also estimates that it would take $5 trillion to $7 trillion to overhaul the semiconductor industry, which is currently dominated by Nvidia, the leading supplier of graphics processing units (GPUs) for AI applications.
+Sam Altman also estimates that it will take $5 trillion to $7 trillion to overhaul the semiconductor industry, which is currently dominated by Nvidia, the leading supplier of graphics processing units (GPUs) for AI applications.

 Additionally, Sam Altman is also said to be seeking billions of dollars for a new chip venture codenamed "Tigris," which he hopes will compete with Nvidia in the future.